Privacy

 2.2 Behavioral Data

-For fraud detection purposes, we analyze:
+For fraud detection purposes, we collect and analyze:

 2.3 Survey Data